Windows & doors

 - options such as triple pane, low emissivity (low-e) coatings, and insulating spacers will minimize heat loss and condensation problems;

 - frame materials affect the insulation value, strength, maintenance requirements, and longevity of a window and can include wood, metal, fibreglass, or PVC;

 - overall window Energy Rating (ER) includes heat flow, air tightness, and solar gain; a higher ER is better;

-- "gas fills" with inert gases, such as argon or krypton, can be used to fill the space between the glass panes; heat does not conduct through inert gases as easily as air, making them better insulators;
+- “gas fills” with inert gases, such as argon or krypton, can be used to fill the space between the glass panes to reduce heat loss;

 - spacers are the material that separates the panes when making a sealed glass unit; low-conductivity (warm edge) spacers keep the glass around the edges of the window warmer, reduce condensation, and improve energy performance;

 - warranties differ from supplier to supplier and window to window; compare before you purchase.

 If you plan an extensive project of sealing, caulking, and weatherstripping ensure your home has an adequate ventilation system.
 Contact a professional HVAC contractor to accurately assess your ventilation system.

 Inspect your doors for ease of operation, excessive warpage or rot, and the condition of any glass inserts.
 If the door is in reasonable condition it may be more cost effective to repair any defects and seal the door against air leakage than it is to replace it.
 However, replacing doors can improve the appearance and security of your home.

 To improve the energy efficiency of existing doors:

-- caulk all gaps between the trim and wall to reduce heat loss;
+- caulk all gaps between the trim and wall to reduce air leakage;

 - ensure weatherstripping is flexible and properly located to reduce air leakage;